US kindergarten vaccination rate dropped again, data shows

 A Centers for Disease Control and Prevention study released Thursday found rates dropped again in the 2021-2022 school year, to about 93%.

 The pandemic disrupted vaccinations and other routine health care for children, and also taxed the ability of school administrators and nurses to track which children weren’t up-to-date on shots.
-CDC officials said increased loss of confidence in vaccines is another likely contributor.
+CDC officials said decreased confidence in vaccines is another likely contributor.

 “I think it’s a combination of all those things,” said Dr. Georgina Peacock, director of CDC’s immunization division.